-Patients excluded from these PGDs and actions to be taken No consent or consent declined Previous severe local or generalised reaction to the specific or class of Medicine Treatment contraindicated in patient or patient excluded from PGD The practitioner will arrange for the client to be referred to an appropriate clinic or GP.
-If no doctor is available in the clinic, the client will be referred to the next appropriate sexual health clinic for Contraceptive Services, their GP, primary care out of hours service or hospital emergency department.
-Action if client declines care under PGD Counsel client fully as to the risks and benefits of the treatment.
+Patients excluded from these PGDs and actions to be taken See individual product PGD No consent or consent declined Previous severe local or generalised reaction to the specific or class of Medicine Treatment contraindicated in patient or patient excluded from PGD The practitioner will arrange for the client to be referred to an appropriate clinic or GP.
+If no doctor is available in the clinic, the client will be referred to the next appropriate sexual health clinic for Contraceptive Services, their GP, primary Action if client declines care under PGD Counsel client fully as to the risks and benefits of the treatment.
 Offer referral to a doctor Document advice given